 However, you need to know that in more recent years, the NHS referral system has changed somewhat.
 You may not always be referred directly for counselling, or the type of counselling you receive may be limited (at least initially) to Cognitive Behavioural Therapy (CBT), or even group CBT, before other options are made available to you.
 You will need to check with your GP and local Health Authority to find out what is now offered in your area.

 No, currently I only counsel individuals.
 The charity RELATE is a good place to start looking for couples counselling.

 The first session will be a chance for us to meet each other and I can answer any questions you might have before we start, therefore the amount of time in the session for counselling will be shorter than usual.
 After you have got a feel for the counselling process in this way, you can decide if you want to go further.
 From there on, you decide for yourself how often and when you would like to see me (it’s usually weekly), and when you feel ready to stop.
 You can stop at any time.

 The charge is £45 per session.
-Payment will be made at the beginning of each session, and can be in cash or by cheque.
-In certain circumstances, it can be by invoice and bank transfer.
+Payment will be made at the beginning of each session, and can be paid in cash, cheque or, in certain circumstances, bank transfer.
+For businesses, the work can be invoiced.

-PLEASE NOTE that I may also charge a cancellation cost of £10 per session if there has been less than 24 hours’ notice.
+PLEASE NOTE that I may also charge a cancellation fee of £10 per session if there has been less than 24 hours’ notice.

 Please use the contact form on this website if you want to ask me any more specific questions, or ring me on 07795 324 575 for an informal discussion about it.